 Diphenhydramine is an antihistamine sometimes used as a sleeping pill.
 It's available to buy without a prescription from a doctor.
 It is also an ingredient in some over-the-counter cold and flu medicines and sleep aids, such as Benylin, Nytol and Boots Sleapeaze.

-You can find detailed information about promethazine in the official Patient Information Leaflet (PIL), including what it's for, how to take it, possible side effects and safety information.
+You can find detailed information about diphenhydramine in the official Patient Information Leaflet (PIL), including what it's for, how to take it, possible side effects and safety information.
 This leaflet should come with your medication (usually inside the box).
-You can also access it online as a PDF by clicking this link:

 Even though this drug is available without a prescription, it's a good idea to check with the pharmacist that it's suitable for you before buying it.